Top 90 Common Questions in IELTS speaking (audio included) (Thay Anh IELTS)

 Answers

-IELTS Speaking Practice: Video Games
+IELTS Speaking Practice: Your Daily Routine

 Speaking Part